 Pre-finished in factories to look like timber, vinyl strip flooring and uPVC skirting add warmth to your home décor.

-Vinyl strip flooring is constructed using an interlocking installation system.
-It has good slip resistance and it is moisture resistant. uPVC skirting is made from strong and lightweight plastic building material with good water resistance.
+Vinyl strip flooring is constructed using an interlocking installation system, which enables the strips to be laid on the floor screed without the use of adhesives.
+This method is also known as the ‘floating’ installation system.
+Vinyl strip flooring has good slip resistance and it is moisture resistant. uPVC skirting is made from strong and lightweight plastic building material with good moisture resistance.
 To keep them clean, simply sweep, or use a slightly damp mop.
 Remember not to use too much water!

 Tiles

-Larger glazed porcelain tiles are commonly used for new BTO flats.
-The gaps in between the tiles are filled with tile grout which allow for slight movement of the tiles when there are changes in temperature.
+Porcelain tiles are commonly used for new BTO flats.
+The gaps in between the tiles are filled with tile grout, which allows for slight movement of the tiles due to the natural contraction and expansion of materials when there are changes in temperature.

 Doors and Door Frames